Sunday, October 26, 2014

 It is very rare that a book can completely change your view of something.
 This book however made me change my view on a very important historical topic.
 That is oral history and tradition.
 I have been one of those who compared oral history to playing the game of telephone throughout the generations.
 I think my overall hostility to it is driven from some of the way some of its advocates will often present it: as if these are almost sacred words that can not be challenged.
 To me, evidence should always be viewed with a healthy degree of skepticism, one of the things that studying written sources show us is there can be contractions in various accounts, trying to get at the truth can rather tricky and I tend to distrust people who claim ‘my relative’ was there and get really weary when someone tries to add it to the historical record.
 How Dr. Gordon-Reed won me over was showing how oral tradition can be balanced against written and archeological sources and used as evidence.

 First, not every person who had a family history that claimed linage to Jefferson was right.
 Gordon-Reed actually debunks a couple of them, while showing the strong case for Jefferson and Hemings.
 She also shows how actions of family and descendants can be used to determine what the relationship between a mother and a father who were slave and owner actually was.
-Gordon-Reed explains that sexual encounters were often between slave women and masters were done in one of three ways.
+Gordon-Reed explains that sexual encounters were often between slave women and free white men were done in one of three ways.
 Rape was a primary method through violence or threat.
 The second was a causal consensual sexual encounter, and third was in an actual secret relationship.
 How the family of the woman acted and later spoke of the man is a good indicator on what happened.
 When investigating the question of whether or not Hemings and Jefferson actually loved on another the author concludes in the affirmative, and she bases this not only on Jefferson’s actions but the actions of those around him.

 “On the other hand, if they saw him acting in as decent a fashion as possible, that he was now bound to them by blood might have made at least some of them more inclined to see him in a positive light, thus shoring up the affective role that they certainly played in his life.
 As will be shown in the chapter to come, members of the Hemings’s family, free and enslaved, sometimes responded to Jefferson in ways that suggest they thought of him as more a version of an in-law than the rapist of their family member.” (p.363)

-In a bizarre twisted way in that relatives owned members of their own kin, the Jeffersons and the Hemingses were family.
+In a bizarre and twisted way in that relatives owned members of their own kin, the Jeffersons and the Hemingses were family.
 Thomas Jefferson was united to them by both blood and marriage, his lover was his late wife’s half-sister and her children were his.
 When each of them became adults they were freed and left Monticello with pockets full of money and, for the boys, a completed training in carpentry.
 By leaving they would never see either parent again, for they would go into society with their true identities hidden.
-This book is full of eye opening information.
+This book is full of eye-opening information.
 I highly recommend it.

 [1] I think since the movie’s release the name has changed a couple of times.